Python File Handling Notes for class 12

 Types of File in Python:

 Before we discuss file operation we should be aware of the file types.
-Python allows us to create and manage three types of data files.
+Python allows us to create and manage two types of data files.

 1- Text file